Interface IStructuredBpmnModelPart

 Map<String,BpmnRaisableError> raisableErrors()

-Errors that can potentially be thrown (but are not necessarily thrown) by this BPMN model part, usually via athrow event
+Errors that can potentially be thrown (but are not necessarily thrown) by this BPMN model part, usually via athrow event.
+This must include all errors ofchild parts.The set contains the

 - A list of errors that can be thrown by this part.